KeesGeerligs/dbw-jupyter-demo/README.md

-# How to Use This Project
+# How to Use Nosana

 This project allows you to run a Jupyter Notebook on a GPU-enabled container using the Nosana platform.